Several TB of Data Changes Per Day? No problem.

 Data Replication from SAP

 HVR can replicate data from SAP.
-Typically HVR discovers table definitions from the source databases’ dictionary, but for SAP there is integration with the SAP dictionary that is used by the application.
-As a result, HVR obtains current pool and cluster table definitions, including any custom Z-columns that organizations may have added.
+Typically HVR discovers table definitions from the source databases’ dictionary, but for SAP, there is integration with the SAP dictionary that is used by the application.
+As a result, HVR obtains current pool and cluster table definitions, including any custom Z-columns.
 Similar to transparent tables, the raw data for pool and cluster data is also captured using log-based CDC, with decompressing and decoding of the data taking place on the integration side, away from the source SAP system.

 Sooner or later most organizations will move the application suite to S/4HANA, and with that, the underlying database technology becomes HANA.
 HVR’s unique log-based CDC support for SAP HANA enables customers to continue to replicate SAP data into Snowflake.